Open

 Directions

 From Seattle, go north on I-5 to Burlington.
 Take Exit 230 onto State Highway 20.
-Go past the Mt.
+Pass the Mt.
 Baker Ranger District Office in Sedro-Woolley and follow State Route 20 east for 16 miles to milepost 82.
-Turn left (north) onto Baker Lake Highway (Forest Service Road 11).
-Continue for approximately 20 miles, then turn right onto Forest Service Road 1140.
-Follow to the campground entrance.
+Turn left (north) on Baker Lake Highway (Forest Service Road 11).
+Continue for approximately 18 miles to the sign for Park Creek Campground Road (Forest Service Road 1144).
+Turn left and travel less than 1/4 mile to access the campground.

 Amenities